hikurangi/they-follow-react/README.md

 ## learning outcomes

 1. It would have been nice to have more time (there are only 24 hours in a day).
-Considering these weeks have included some of the most unpleasant/generally shitty experience(s) of my life...
+Considering these weeks have been some of the most challenging I've experienced...
 I did what I could.

 2. CSS is a huge rabbit-hole for me, but essential for this style of 'game'.